viaweb3/web3-name-sdk/packages/core/README.md

 ### Request Timeout Control

-The SDK provides timeout control for all network requests.
+The SDK provides timeout control for most network requests.
 You can set timeouts in two ways:

 #### 1. Global Timeout